 We'd decided to stay around at Raffles Marina on the western shore, some 25nm away, and with ships moving in and out of their designated anchorages all around us we felt like we'd been pretty well boxed around the ears by the time we tied off at the Marina.
-Just another fish trap...

-"Asia for Beginners" - Singapore Where to stay.....
+Where to stay.....